Crisp, white bed linen with a high thread count denotes superiority and luxury to your guests. But is it that simple?

 So how can you avoid falling into to the traps and what should you be looking for?

-“It’s all about superb supplier relationships, says Director Phil Hodgson.
+“It’s all about superb supplier relationships, says Paul White.
 “All our cotton at Tonrose is carefully selected for its strength and softness.
 But you have to be able to trust your suppliers implicitly as they are selecting the yarn and making the products.”

 At Tonrose, we make a point of not simply shopping around for mills with the cheapest production costs, but instead have long-standing relationships, some exceeding 25 years, and ensure regular contact.

 As well as performing regular mill visits to see the quality for ourselves, our partner mills are required to conduct several quality checks throughout the manufacturing process, including chemical testing and check for colour or weaving faults with light boxes.

 “We also perform quality checks on arrival at the warehouse.
 All these extra steps help us to deliver consistently reliable high-quality linen that keeps both guests and housekeepers satisfied,” says Paul.

 Tonrose offer a range of hotel grade linens that fit a variety of brand propositions and budgets, while being engineered to withstand the demanding life in hospitality.